coreinfrastructure/best-practices-badge/doc/security.md

 *   Repudiation.
 N/A.
 *   Information disclosure.
 These simply deliver untrusted data to components we trust to handle it properly.
 *   Denial of service.
-We use scaleability, caching, a CDN, and rapid recovery to help deal with denial of service attacks.
+We use scalability, caching, a CDN, and rapid recovery to help deal with denial of service attacks.
     Large denial of service attacks are hard to counter, and we don't claim to be able to prevent them.